 After more than a year together I knew our marriage wasn’t working.
 As we had no kids, no communal property to speak of it, and little contention between us, it was a relatively simple divorce.
-The grounds A and I agreed on were irreconcilable differences – which I guess is what most divorces are really about.
+The grounds Alan and I agreed on were irreconcilable differences – which I guess is what most divorces are really about.

-At the time I was working at a school not far from the hospital where A was a medical resident.
+At the time I was working at a school not far from the hospital where Alan was a medical resident.
 One day about a week or so after the divorce, I left work, headed for the faculty parking lot to get my car, and found a bouquet of tulips under the windshield wipers.

-I thought it best to ignore his gesture and I didn’t call him, but after a few more weeks and a few more bouquets waiting for me in the parking lot, I relented and agreed to meet A at his apartment.
+I thought it best to ignore his gesture and I didn’t call him, but after a few more weeks and a few more bouquets waiting for me in the parking lot, I relented and agreed to meet Alan at his apartment.

 And so for old time’s sake we gave it another try.
 But we kept running up against those irreconcilable differences, and eventually we said our last goodbye, and with one last kiss we parted.